Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Hyperparameter Configuration

 To ensure a fair and robust comparison, we conducted a comprehensive hyperparameter search for all baseline models.
 For hyperparameters that are shared with our proposed Diffolio model (e.g., learning rate scheduler, optimizer, window size, batch size), we adopted the same configurations unless specified otherwise.
 For model-specific parameters, we followed the methodologies and search spaces outlined in their original papers.
 The hyperparameter configuration for each baseline was selected based on the best performance on the validation set, as measured by ES.
 The model-specific architectures and the corresponding hyperparameter search spaces explored are detailed below for each baseline.

 \textbf{TimeGAN} TimeGAN is distinguished by its training process, which consists of three sequential stages: first, training an autoencoder for embedding and recovery; second, training the generator with a supervised loss; and third, jointly training the generator and discriminator in an adversarial manner.
-The search space for its hyperparameters in our experiments was defined as follows, \begin{itemize} \item {Training steps (per stage) }= $\{100, 300, 500, 1000, 10000\}$ \item {Hidden dimension }= $\{64, 100, 128, 200, 256\}$ \item {Supervised loss coefficient (stage 3) }= $\{0.1, 1, 10\}$ \item {Latent dimension for normal random variable $z$ }= $\{16, 32, 64\}$ \end{itemize}
+The search space for its hyperparameters in our experiments was defined as follows, \begin{itemize} \item = $\{100, 300, 500, 1000, 10000\}$ \item = $\{64, 100, 128, 200, 256\}$ \item = $\{0.1, 1, 10\}$ \item = $\{16, 32, 64\}$ \end{itemize}